 4. You can make hardware and software do what you want

 As a DJ, you’ve got a whole lot of buttons and technology at your hands.
 From prepping your sets through software, to adding effects on the fly, to adjusting your EQ’s – you know how to get around hardware and software to make your sets sound great and get things done.
-When moving into producing, you’ll find yourself levelling up to the max – because, with a DAW, your options for creation go far beyond turning an effect up or down.
+When moving into producing, you’ll find yourself levelling up to the max – because, with a music production interface like Ableton Live, your options for creation go far beyond turning an effect up or down.
 And with limitless options, comes plenty of learning.
 But once you find your way around the software, you can use its tools to manipulate sound however you please.

 “Starting out, I would only use Garage Band, as it was free and super easy.
 I then progressed to Logic, as it seemed to be the ‘step up’, but the sampler is a nightmare to use.
 So I would definitely say Ableton is the hardest one to learn the ropes to, there is no way you can just open the program and press ‘rec’, but it is so worth it with how creative you can get!
 Once I started DJing, I went to SAE for a brief stint and learned how to use Ableton.
 So progressing from that, I have taught myself the ins and outs of Ableton, but there’s always more I want to learn,” says Lex Deluxe.

-Play around with your DAW of choice – learn your way around the interface, understand what features and tools are available, and then dive straight in – when it comes to software as huge as a DAW, you’ll learn the most by getting your hands dirty.
+Play around with Ableton Live – learn your way around the interface, understand what features and tools are available, and then dive straight in – when it comes to software as huge as a DAW, you’ll learn the most by getting your hands dirty.

 Try taking a track you love, and then listen to it until your ears can’t take it anymore.
 Deconstruct the arrangement, instruments, and think about how each section of the song makes you feel.
 Then ask yourself, why does it make me feel that way?
 Was there a particular effect, sample, interesting sound that contributes to how it sounds.
 Then, the fun (and difficult) part – try and recreate the track yourself, note for note, and more importantly – using effects and adjustment settings to get as close to the original as possible.

-As mentioned, this is your stepping stone – so go forth with what you have, build and develop, and then develop some more.
+As mentioned, this is your stepping stone – so go forth with what you have, build and develop your music production, and then develop some more.

-If you want to get hands on and have a go yourself – try our free Ableton Liveschool course with Flume now!
+If you want to make electronic music and have a go at a free Ableton music production course – try our free Ableton Liveschool course with Flume now!